mendrik/feather/feather-docs/content/overview/index.md

 data and the DOM.
 Whenever the data changes your DOM will update accordingly.
 There are several hook types, which are explained below.
 Feather does not use a virtual dom, instead it binds directly to native DOM modifiers.
-Hooks are basically class properties with a [@Bind()](/documentation/#bind) decorator and depending on the property type a reference in the widget's template method, declared by double curly braces.
+Hooks are basically class properties with a [@Bind()](/documentation/#bind) decorator their name wrapped in double curly braces inside a template method.
 You can add hooks to:

 ### Primitives

-The above example is quite rudimentary and in order to change the variable `who` one would need to clear the root element and call `render(...)` again to see it.
+The above example is quite rudimentary and in order to change the variable `who` one would need to call `render('default', RenderPlacement.replace)` again to see it.
 This is a little bit cumbersome and expensive, since the widget would then re-render the entire template and re-create any children referenced within.
-To avoid this you can decorate primitive members (currently only booleans, strings, numbers but also arrays) with a `@Bind()` decorator like this:
+To avoid this you can decorate primitive members, arrays and with some restrictions also objects with a `@Bind()` decorator like this:

 <div class="hello-world demo"></div>